pranav377/orsive/README.md

 3. Account delete option
 4. A page containing the people you follow
 5. Orsive clans (kinda like a group where people can share posts only the members can see)
-6. Contact option
-7. Handle spam content
+6. Handle spam content
-8. Setup Testing
+7. Setup Testing

 ### Small things to know about